yotamDvir/elm-pivot/README.md

 fromL n (n1, n2, n3) = (n, n1, n2)
 toR (n1, n2, n3) = n3
 reverseC (n1, n2, n3) = (n3, n2, n1)
-type alias GeneticCode = GeneralizedPivot fromL toR Codon Nucleotide
+type alias GeneticCode = GeneralizedPivot fromL toR reverseC Codon Nucleotide
 ```

-If this or any other generalization are wanted,
-please post an issue in the repository.
+If this or any other generalization are wanted, please post an issue in the repository.
 Even better, help create it!

-### More methods
+## More methods

-If you feel this library is lacking a method you think would rock,
-please post an issue in the repository.
+If you feel this library is lacking a method you think would rock, please post an issue in the repository.